Updated: Jul 22, 2022

 Purpose by design?

-The biggest challenge is the first step, but where to start?
+One of the key challenges is the first step, but where to start?
 What to consider?
 Why?

 Values guided by Vision

 Finding purpose is a challenging task.
 Looking for it doesn't mean we are starting from scratch.
 Our #intuition ('something told me...' or 'it felt right...') has probably steered us into certain directions already.
 Our #context has probably given us certain cues about appropriateness of our choices, too.
+Navigating between past and the future can help making sense of the present.

 Strategic Reflection with Sparks